martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Play with Your Music – Module 1 Analyse your favourite tune and share it.md

   - /play-with-your-music-module-1-analyse-your-favourite-tune-and-share-it/
 ---

-# Play with Your Music – Module 1: Analyse your favourite tune and share it

 I’m currently taking a 6-week open online course in mixing and remixing music, called [Play With Your Music](http://www.playwithyourmusic.org/).
 The first week’s assignment is to describe the sonic landscape of a track I like.

 **Why I’ve chosen this track:** Alcest is one of my favourite bands, if not my favourite.
 Alcest’s music sounds graceful, elegiac and transcendent.
 It feels like it’s coming from a context beyond every-day worries, concerns and feelings.